 Until the upcoming implementation of the UFLPA, global brands did not respond to, paid little attention to, and took no action on damning allegations of systematic Uyghur forced labor.
 Brands have not limited their business ties with this region of China, where it is estimated that more than one million people from Turkic and other ethnic minority communities are subjected to crimes against humanity, including forced labor.

 Despite some noteworthy exceptions, the voluntary brand-driven compliance system has not worked to address labor rights violations in global supply chains.
-Part of the reason is that this system creates an uneven playing field: ethical brands pay more to source from ethical suppliers, while those that don’t care about human rights can offer lower prices to cost-conscious consumers.
+Part of the reason is that this system creates an uneven playing field: ethical brands pay more to source from ethical suppliers, while those who don’t care about human rights can offer lower prices to cost-conscious consumers.

 Global supply chains tainted with forced labor